How to Buy "Penmachine Sessions," Derek K. Miller's Independent Debut Album of Instrumental Rock Music (Which is Quite Good)

 About PayPal: You don't need a PayPal account to send money via PayPal—any major credit card will do.
 If you have a PayPal account with funds in it, you can use that too.
 All PayPal purchases include any applicable taxes as well as shipping—what you see is all you pay, and I send directly from my house to you.

-About CD Baby: The CD Baby price is cheaper, but they calculate shipping separately, since they send it from their warehouse in the U.S., so whether it's a better deal depends on where you are, and whether you want the bonus DVD*.
+About CD Baby: Physical copies of my CD are now sold out.
+If I eventually get more, the CD Baby price is cheap, but they calculate shipping separately, since they send it from their warehouse in the U.S., so whether it's a better deal depends on where you are.
+The full-album digital download price of $9.00 is a good deal, though, and gives you unrestricted MP3s, but you can't buy tracks individually.

-*About the Bonus DVD: The DVD included with direct purchases is a computer data DVD, not a video for DVD players.
-It works on Windows, Macintosh, and Linux computers, and includes a bunch of totally exclusive stuff:
+*About the Bonus DVD: I used to offer a bonus DVD included with direct purchases is a computer data DVD, not a video for DVD players, but it is now also sold out.
+It worked on Windows, Macintosh, and Linux computers, and included a bunch of totally exclusive stuff:

 Questions?
 Email me at dkmiller@penmachine.com.
 Otherwise, go buy it!